LightAir/rumyzsh/plugins/history-substring-search/README.md

 ---

-## Oh My Zsh Distribution Notes
+## Ru My Zsh Distribution Notes

-What you are looking at now is Oh My Zsh's repackaging of zsh-history-substring-search as an OMZ module inside the Oh My Zsh distribution.
+What you are looking at now is Ru My Zsh's repackaging of zsh-history-substring-search as an OMZ module inside the Ru My Zsh distribution.

 The upstream repo, zsh-users/zsh-history-substring-search, can be found on GitHub at https://github.com/zsh-users/zsh-history-substring-search.